artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/README.md

 - More details about these tasks can be found in [Module 2](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/RVfpga_Microcredential_25-26/Module2)

 **May 22 - 2nd Session:**
-- You must complete the 5 exercises (the final one is optional) proposed in [Module 2](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/RVfpga_Microcredential_25-26/Module2#to-complete-in-the-2nd-session-friday-may-22)
+- You must complete the 5 exercises (exercises 3 and 5 are optional) proposed in [Module 2](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/RVfpga_Microcredential_25-26/Module2#to-complete-in-the-2nd-session-friday-may-22)

 · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · ·